Most Canadians cannot believe that the federal government still allows wild animals to be poisoned – to suffer an excruciating death.

 Who allows this to happen?

+Most Canadians cannot believe that the federal government still allows wild animals to be poisoned – to suffer an excruciating death.
 The federal government licenses the poisons.
-Health Canada’s Minister, Patty Hajdu, oversees the Pest Management Regulatory Agency, which regulates and approves the use of such poisons as Compound 1080, Strychnine and Sodium Cyanide M-44s.
+Health Canada’s Minister oversees the Pest Management Regulatory Agency, which regulates and approves the use of poisons such as Compound 1080, which in March 0f 2024, was approved for continued use despite Strychnine being banned.

 The provinces apply to use them.
 It is provincial governments and pest control companies who apply to use these cruel substances.
-Only Saskatechewan and Alberta still use the poisons to “manage” wildlife.
+Only Alberta still uses the poison to “manage” wildlife.

-The poisons are meant to kill animals who come into conflict with farmers – coyotes, wolves and bears (who may predate on sheep and calves), or squirrels and gophers (who may dig holes in fields where farm animals are kept, putting farm animals at risk of leg injuries).
+The poisons are meant to kill animals who come into conflict with farmers – coyotes, wolves and bears (who may predate on sheep and calves), or squirrels and gophers (who may dig holes in fields where farmed animals are kept, putting farmed animals at risk of leg injuries).

 Ban these pesticides: